wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-bi/power-bi-tableau-analytics/includes/6-lab.md

-In this lab, you will create a Key Influencers visual and identify the drivers behind Sales.
+In this lab, you'll create a Key Influencers visual and identify the drivers behind Sales.

 ## Create a Key Influencers visual

-In this exercise, you will create a Key Influencers visual around sales, and explore the biggest drivers behind increased/decreased sales.
+In this exercise, you'll create a Key Influencers visual around sales, and explore the biggest drivers behind increased/decreased sales.

 ### Task 1: Create a Key Influencers visual

-In this task, you will create a a basic visual.
+In this task, you'll create a basic visual.

-1. From the **VISUALIZATIONS** panel select **Key influencers** visual.
+1. From the VISUALIZATIONS panel, select **Key influencers** visual.

 1. From **FIELDS** section, drag and drop **Sales Amount** field from **Measures Table** table to **Analyze**.